amitkhamkar22/aws-bootcamp-cruddur-2023/journal_amit_khamkar/week-0.md

 -  Now we set up MFA for the [user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html)

 - we can login into our IAM user after inputing the MFA code

+# Creat budget and CloudWatch alarm using CLI